 "I'd be lying if I hadn't made a version of this speech before.
 I was probably 8 years old and staring at the bathroom mirror, and this would have been a shampoo bottle.
 Well it's not a shampoo bottle now!"
 Winslet said, becoming steadily more overjoyed as her speech—very eloquent, this time—went on.

 Heath Ledger's posthumous awards season culminated with the biggest win of them all, the Oscar for Best Supporting Actor.
-While The Dark Knight director, Christopher Nolan, had been doing most of the honors this year, Ledger's father, mother and one of his sisters were on hand to accept on his behalf.
+While The Dark Knight director Christopher Nolan has been doing most of the honors this year, Ledger's father, mother and one of his sisters were on hand to accept on his behalf.

 "We have been so truly overwhelmed by the honor and respect being bestowed upon him with this award.
 Tonight we are choosing to celebrate and be happy for what he has achieved," added mom Sally Bell.

-Penélope Cruz was named Best Supporting Actress for her role as a dangerously sexy—and jealous—ex-wife in Woody Allen's Vicky Cristina Barcelona, the Spanish beauty's first win in two tries and the fifth time Allen has coaxed an Oscar-winning performance from a supporting player.
+Penélope Cruz was named Best Supporting Actress for her role as a dangerously sexy—and jealous—ex-wife in Woody Allen's Vicky Cristina Barcelona, the 34-year-old beauty's first win in two tries.

-Robert De Niro, Ben Kingsley, Anthony Hopkins, Michael Douglas and Adrien Brody drew quite a bit of applause before passing out Penn's award, while Shirley MacLaine, Halle Berry, Sophia Loren, Nicole Kidman and Marion Cotillard rallied for Winslet.
+Robert De Niro, Ben Kingsley, Anthony Hopkins, Michael Douglas and Adrien Brody drew quite a bit of applause before passing out Penn's award, while Shirley MacLaine, Halle Berry, Sophia Loren, Nicole Kidman, Marion Cotillard rallied for Winslet.

 Hence, it was quite charming.
-It also encouraged Jackman to join Beyoncé for a lengthy tribute to movie musicals (which did, however, give Zack Efron and Vanessa Hudgens a reason for being there) that culminated in a frenzied Riverdance-esque routine to Mamma Mia!'s title song.
+But it also encouraged Jackman to join Beyoncé for a lengthy tribute to movie musicals (which did, however, give Zack Efron and Vanessa Hudgens a reason for being there) that culminated in a frenzied river-dance to Mamma Mia!'s title song.

 Jackman must have saved Baz Luhrmann's life in the bush or something, because the more-annoying-than-anything number was staged by the Australia director.